 Although Flyhomes primarily specializes in helping customers buy and sell real estate, they do have a few ancillary products, as well.
 For customers in Washington state, Flyhomes provides title and escrow services.
 The company also provides mortgage and home refinance loans.

 Flyhomes is one of several companies that provide home trade-in services to buyers and sellers:

 While these companies offer valuable services that can streamline the homebuying and selling process, they may not all be created equally — and the level of service you receive from one company might be very different from another.
 As with any major purchase, it’s valuable to shop around and know your options.

-How does HomeLight’s Trade-In program work?
+How does HomeLight’s Buy Before You Sell program work?

 When you work with HomeLight, we’ll agree to purchase your current home before you begin the homebuying process.
 This allows you to make a stronger, all-cash offer without having to worry about any lending or home sale contingencies.
 The process works like this:

 - We’ll make an offer to purchase your current home, which will be payable (as a cash transaction) as soon as you’re ready to close on your new home.

 - This gives you a budget for making a cash offer while house shopping.
 Because there are no contingencies and the risk is lower, cash offers (even if they are lower than others) are often favored by sellers.